-Peter Janson-Smith, the man Ian Fleming called the ‘prince of agents’, died three years ago today.
-This is the appreciation I wrote the following week, based on an interview I conducted with him in the run-up to his 90th birthday celebrations.
+Peter Janson-Smith, the man Ian Fleming called the ‘prince of agents’, died five years ago today.
+This appreciation is based on an interview I conducted with him in the run-up to his 90th birthday celebrations.

 In 1956, Peter Janson-Smith was pondering how he could leave the employment of literary agents Curtis Brown and set up on his own.
 He knew he had the capability, but the cash flow challenges seemed daunting.
-He would have to recruit authors, secure publishing deals for them, wait for their books to be written and published, then a further six months for the first royalty cheques to come in.
+He would have to recruit authors, secure publishing deals for them, wait for their books to be written and published, and then a further six months before the first royalty cheques came in.

 Fortunately, one of Curtis Brown’s existing clients, Eric Ambler, thought very highly of him.
-The crime writer was so impressed that Janson-Smith was generating more non-English language royalties than he was earning in Britain and the US combined that he leant the money that enabled Janson-Smith to open an office on the top floor of a building near St James’s Park tube station.
+The crime writer was so impressed that Janson-Smith was generating more non-English language royalties than he was earning in Britain and the US combined that he lent the money that enabled Janson-Smith to open an office on the top floor of a building near St James’s Park tube station in London.